Digital communication channel

 )

-Based on this example, you can calculate coding redundancy parameters, check error correction codes or check the operation of a communication channel at the physical level with a different signal coding: frequency, phase, make the channel a part of a virtual test bench and much more.
+Based on this example, you can calculate coding redundancy parameters, check error correction codes, or check the operation of a communication channel at the physical level with other signal encoding: frequency, phase, make the channel part of a virtual booth, and much more.

-The Engee platform allows you to demonstrate the operation of digital electronics, select parameters and debug algorithms in a very visual way and support everything with visual illustrations.
+The Engee platform allows you to demonstrate the work of digital electronics very clearly, select parameters and debug algorithms, and back up everything with visual illustrations.